acli/omni-news/README.md

 Known issues
 ------------

-You can’t check for English programming because English programming is on both OMNI 1 and OMNI 2.
+You can’t check for English programming in a continuous loop because English programming is on both OMNI 1 and OMNI 2.
 The current code can’t handle both channels at the same time.

 The Cantonese name of known programs are hard-coded